rust-lang-cn/book-cn/english/src/ch18-02-refutability.md

 patterns instead of `let`</span>

 We’ve given the code an out!
-This code is perfectly valid, although it means we cannot use an irrefutable pattern without receiving an error.
+This code is perfectly valid, although it means we cannot use an irrefutable pattern without receiving an warning.
 If we give `if let` a pattern that will always match, such as `x`, as shown in Listing 18-10, the compiler will give a warning.